 Recommendations API

-The Monetate Recommendations Rest API bring recommendations from your product catalog to any digitally connected channel.
+The Monetate Recommendations REST API bring recommendations from your product catalog to any digitally connected channel.
 This means that you can send a request to the API with a feed ID and a product ID in order to return a set of recommended products.

 Response Codes